LimaRAF/THREAT/README.md

 Finally, it is important to organize and export all the species information, population metrics, and assessment results into the format required for submission to the IUCN Red List.
-This a more technical step of the workflow but it greatly helps the incorporation of the assessments into the IUCN Red List, particularly when assessing thousands of species.
+This is a more technical step of the workflow but it greatly helps the incorporation of the assessments into the IUCN Red List, particularly when assessing thousands of species.
 Submission can only be done by the responsible IUCN Red List Authority and it is performed within the IUCN Species